beaukinstler/fswd-item-catelog2-with-pg/README.md

 I also needed to revisit how PostgreSQL handles use rights, and authentication via localhost IPv4, and the rights needed for the user to create tables (at least initially), and connect and query a database call.
-While this was a little tedius, the documentation provided by PostgreSQL's home page, and it's built in
+While this was a little tedious, the documentation provided by PostgreSQL's home page, and it's built in
 \help and \? switches got me through it.

-One noteable thing I found, was that converting my code to PostgreSQL required changing the column sizes.
-I haven't dug too deep, but it seems like SQLight just didn't care that my text colmns for storing password hashes was too short.
+One notable thing I found, was that converting my code to PostgreSQL required changing the column sizes.
+I haven't dug too deep, but it seems like SQLight just didn't care that my text columns for storing password hashes was too short.
 When the tables were created in PostgreSQL, however, I was getting errors that pointed me in that direction.

-Of course, I'm sure I ended up up on stackoverflow, and simlilar sites while seeing various errors as I tweeked settings, but I don't know that I have all of them.
-I'll list in the _REFERENCES_ what I do know I used.
+Of course, I'm sure I ended up up on stackoverflow, and similar sites while seeing various errors as I tweaked settings, but I don't know that I have all of them.
+I'll list in the _Resources Used_ what I do know I used.

 ### Resources used
 [Original Project](https://github.com/beaukinstler/fswd-item-catalog)
-	- Credit to all the resoures used to create this original project, including intruction and the code reviews from Udacity
+	- Credit to all the resources used to create this original project, including instruction and the code reviews from Udacity

 https://stackoverflow.com/questions/13485030/strange-postgresql-value-too-long-for-type-character-varying500